aaaantoine/SaveFIW/README.md

 *   `loginUrl`: *Optional.* The URL to use for logging in.
     If provided, you will be prompted for credentials before the scrape begins.
     Otherwise, scraping will be done without maintaining a session.

+    You may desire logging in to archive posts that guests cannot see.
+    However, login may affect the forum rendering in ways you might not have considered, like different time zone, different character encodings, etc.
 *   `outputFolder`: the folder where data files will be saved.

 ## Procedure